websiteinspiration/bugsplat.rb/entries/mail-auth.md

 If you run a business on the internet, your heart just *dropped*.
 When customers can't trust your email, they can't trust you.
 And when they can't trust you, they won't buy your service.

 **There are bad senders out there.** Shady people.
 Phishers.
 Spammers.
 You don't care about the huge stack of technologies that have built up over the last 40 years to combat them.
-SMTP, RBL, FBL, SPF, SenderID, DMARC, DKIM, all of these are just alphabet soup.
+RBL, SPF, DMARC, DKIM, all of these are just alphabet soup.
 All you care about is: **are your emails reaching inboxes?**

-Implementing email deliverability boosters is *extremely important for your business*.
+Implementing **email deliverability boosters** is *extremely important for your business*.
 With a correct deliverability setup, you'll see instant benefits:

 * **Your recipients will be confident that you're the one sending them email**, not some phishing outfit.